 Pros of Being a Registered Respiratory Therapist

-With the COVID-19 pandemic, there is now a greater demand for respiratory therapists than ever before.
+Respiratory therapist job demand has soared in recent years, especially after the COVID-19 pandemic.
+There is now a greater demand for respiratory therapists than ever before.
 If you are to become a respiratory therapist, you are expected to find a position that can help you start a respiratory therapist career path.
 And not only do CRTs or RTTs have job security, but this is also a job that is well respected in the medical field, and among your peers, you will be considered an expert in your profession, one that will help contribute to the conversation of improving a patient’s life.

-The respiratory therapist job outlook comes with flexible hours that can work around your schedule.
+The respiratory therapist job outlook comes with flexible hours from non-traditional schedules that can work around your lifestyle.
 For example, while you might have to work longer hours, this results in you having to work only 12 days a month, compared to a conventional 9-5 job where you will be working around 20 days a month.

 Becoming a traveling respiratory therapist is a great way to get autonomy and still have a fully formed career in the medical field.
 As a traveling respiratory therapist, you would be traveling across the United States and being a vital part of medical facilities while treating a wide variety of patients.